zhuty16/zhuty16.github.io/_pages/about.md

 Research Interests
 ---
-Recommender Systems
+- Recommender Systems
-- Regularization with graphs in recommendation
+-- Regularization with graphs in recommendation
-- Economics and consumer behavior in recommendation
+-- Economics and consumer behavior in recommendation -- Bias and Debias in recommendation
-- Bias and Debias in recommendation
+-- Sequentiality in recommendation
-- Sequentiality in recommendation
+- Data Mining in Consumer Behavior
+-- Live-streaming sales prediction